-MBI is the largest line of business and is a significant driver of the strong underwriting performance, representing 78% (2019: 70%) of the Gross Written Premium at £88 million (2019: £95 million).
-The UK is MICL's largest market at £73 million (2019: £76 million).
+MBI is the largest line of business and is a significant driver of the strong underwriting performance, representing 82% (2020: 78%) of the Gross Written Premium at £112 million (2020: £88 million).
+The UK is MICL's largest market at £95 million (2020: £73 million).
 Material exposures are:

-- Systemic component failure for vehicles of specific manufacturers or vehicles; - Significant dependence on an individual programme or client; - Future regulatory changes which could impact upon the existing business model, including the ability to offer a multi-country solution;

-- Failure to obtain timely and accurate data; and - Failure to price accurately and provide appropriate terms.
+- Systemic component failure for vehicles of specific manufacturers or vehicles - Significant dependence on an individual programme or client - Future regulatory changes which could impact upon the existing business model, including the ability to offer a multi-country solution - Failure to obtain timely and accurate data - Failure to price accurately and provide appropriate terms.

 MICL's MBI portfolio is a large and stable book of business.
-Although there have been some minor movements in premium income within individual regions, the geographic footprint remains fundamentally unchanged from 2019.
+Although there have been some minor movements in premium income within individual regions, the geographic footprint remains fundamentally unchanged from 2020.
 The underlying vehicle mix (brands, models, age mix) also remained largely unchanged over the last 12 months.
-MICL's policy wordings exclude inherent defects and design failures in order to prevent significant losses arising from a catastrophic component failure.
-In addition, the diverse range of vehicles, including the significant variety of brands, models and ages, means that the risks of any specific component failure impacting significantly upon the underlying profitability of the portfolio is diminished.
+MICL's policy wordings exclude inherent defects and design failures to prevent significant losses arising from a catastrophic component failure.
+In addition, the diverse range of vehicles, including the significant variety of brands, models, and ages, means that the risks of any specific component failure impacting significantly upon the underlying profitability of the portfolio is diminished.

-In 2020, MICL delivered another underwriting surplus on its MBI book, continuing to reinforce its strong track record in this area and in line with its business plan.
+In 2021, MICL delivered another underwriting surplus on its MBI book, continuing to reinforce its strong track record in this area and in line with its business plan.
 The underlying loss ratio has been consistent over many years and generally in the region of 80% to 90% on a combined ratio basis.

-There were no regulatory changes in 2020 that had any material impact on the current business.
+There were no regulatory changes in 2021 that had any material impact on the current business.
+Although significant consideration has been given to assessing the value and utility of the products MICL manufactures.